varocketry/guitar-mastery-hub/public/lessons/lesson_013_walking_bass_lines.md

 ---

-## ðŸŽ¸ CHORD REVIEW: What We're Using
+## 🎸 CHORD REVIEW: What We're Using

 ### Quick Chord Shapes Review